CS341W-Admin/drive-thru/README.md

 ```
 _REMINDER: A promise-based function will always return a `new Promise`._

-1. Write a promise for each step in your flow:
+1. Make sure a Promise exists for each step in your flow:
    1. Take order
    2. Accept payment
-   3. Update inventory _Note: This is tracked at a product name level, not at element level (e.g., buns, patties)_
+   3. Update inventory — This is tracked at a product name level (e.g., "regular," "spicy"), not at an ingredient level (e.g., buns, patties)
-   4. Submit order to kitchen and receive food
+   4. Submit kitchen order and receive food — This will involve a `fetch()` call to an external API that returns the food [image URLs])
    5. Serve meal and thank customer
+2. Give each promise a `setTimeout()` delay to simulate the time it takes to fulfill an order and to give the promise the quality of being an asynchronous event.
+   1. Exception: This is not required for the kitchen order promise, which already has a `fetch()` API call that is asynchronous.
-2. Use the `fetch` API to submit your order to the kitchen.
+3. Use the `fetch` API to submit your order to the kitchen.
 Your request will go to an external URL as shown below:
 ```
     fetch("https://1ouruk-8080.csb.app/prepare_meal", {
       method: "POST",